-The wget utility is an HTTP and FTP client that allows you to download public objects from Amazon S3, and it is installed by default in Amazon Linux and most other distributions.
-To download an Amazon S3 object, enter the following command, substituting the URL of the object you would like to download.
+The wget utility is an HTTP and FTP client that allows you to download public objects from Amazon S3.
+It is installed by default in Amazon Linux and most other distributions, and is available for Windows.
+To download an Amazon S3 object, use the following command, substituting the URL of the object to download.

-'''

-$ wget http://s3.amazonaws.com/my_bucket/my_folder/my_file.ext
+wget http://s3.amazonaws.com/my_bucket/my_folder/my_file.ext

-'''